Egypt: Temples, Pyramids, the Nile and More

 Overnight Bus from Cairo to Hurghada

-After dinner, we packed our things, checked out of the hotel and headed for the overnight bus to Hurghada.
-The bus we booked with was Go Bus.
+After dinner, I packed up, checked out of the hotel and headed for the overnight bus to Hurghada.
+The bus I booked with was Go Bus.
 They have many routes and are among one of the more popular bus companies for tourists.
-We booked online the day before and they do accept credit card (which is quite a rarity in Egypt).
-The bus ride was 7 hours in duration and pretty uneventful but lo & behold we did make it to Hurghada and it was nice, too, to arrive early in the morning so you have the whole day there.
-That’s one of the main reasons we chose the overnight bus.
+I booked online the day before and they do accept credit card (which is quite a rarity in Egypt).
+The bus ride was 7 hours in duration and pretty uneventful but lo & behold I did make it to Hurghada and it was nice, too, to arrive early in the morning so you have the whole day there.
+That’s one of the main reasons I chose the overnight bus.

 Steigenberger Tahrir Square